 SHAN 301.
 Contemporary Shanghai: The Chinese Metropolis in Comparative Perspective (mandatory) —The course will introduce students to the dynamic and evolving city of Shanghai and provide students with the context for understanding Chinese cities and contemporary Chinese society.

-Trinity Faculty Director: James J. Goodwin Professor of English Riggio; Deputy Coordinator: Professor of Fine Arts Delano; On-Site Director: Shamagne Bertrand; On-Site Academic Director: Sunity Maharaj-Best; Office of International Programs Adviser: Eleanor Emerson
+Faculty Director: James J. Goodwin Professor of English Riggio; Professor of Fine Arts Delano; Professor of History and International Studies Euraque; On-Site Director: Shamagne Bertrand; Office of Study Away Adviser: Eleanor Emerson

-Students complete their course selection with at least one course at the University of the West Indies (UWI), which is a prestigious highly-ranked, comprehensive institution that serves 15 different countries in the West Indies.
+Students complete their course selection with at least one course at The University of the West Indies (UWI), which is a prestigious, highly ranked, comprehensive institution that serves 15 different countries in the West Indies.
 The university was founded in 1948 at the Mona campus in Jamaica as a university college affiliated with the University of London.
 UWI achieved independent status in 1962.
 The St. Augustine campus, in Trinidad, which was formerly the Imperial College of Tropical Agriculture, was started in 1960.
-The UWI offers students a wide variety of academic departments and classes in the arts and humanities, education, social sciences, sciences, and engineering, as well as many co-curricular activities and services, and students are encouraged to join UWI athletic teams.
+UWI offers students a wide variety of academic departments and classes in the arts and humanities, education, social sciences, sciences, and engineering, as well as many co-curricular activities and services, and students are encouraged to join UWI athletic teams.

 Students are housed on the university campus, in dorms.
-All rooms are doubles, sharing with other Trinity students, and there are fully equipped kitchens for food preparation.
+All rooms are doubles, shared with other Trinity students, and there are fully equipped kitchens for food preparation.
 No meal plan is available.

 Program core courses

 TNTB 199.
 Internship—A wide variety of internships are available for Trinity in-residence credit in all areas of interest, including, film, dance, photography, cinematography, human rights, education, communications, music.